Serbian authorities have detained the alleged organizer behind a recent shootout with Kosovo police

 BELGRADE, Serbia (AP) — Serbian police on Tuesday detained an ethnic Serb leader from Kosovo who was the alleged organizer behind a recent shootout with Kosovo police that left four people dead and sent tensions soaring in the region.

-Police said they searched the apartment and other property in Serbia belonging to Milan Radoičić, a politician and wealthy businessman with close ties to Serbia’s ruling populist party and President Aleksandar Vučić.
+Police said they also searched the apartment and other property in Serbia belonging to Milan Radoicic, a politician and wealthy businessman with close ties to Serbia’s ruling populist party and President Aleksandar Vucic.

 Police gave no other details.
-A statement said Radoičić was ordered to remain in custody for 48 hours.
+A statement said Radoicic was ordered to remain in custody for 48 hours.

+Later on Tuesday, prosecutors said Radoicic was questioned under suspicion of a criminal conspiracy, unlawful possession of weapons and explosives and grave acts against public safety.

+Radoicic allegedly got weapons delivered from Bosnia to Belgrade before stashing them in “abandoned objects and forests” in Kosovo, prosecutors said.
+The statement said that Radoicic and others in his group on Sept.
+24 allegedly endangered the lives of people in the northern Kosovo village of Banjska.

-The move comes amid an international outcry over the Sept.
-24 violence in which around 30 heavily armed Serb men set up barricades in northern Kosovo before launching an hours-long gunbattle with Kosovo police.
+The arrest comes amid an international outcry over the Sept.
+24 violence in which around 30 heavily armed Serb men set up barricades in northern Kosovo before launching an hours-long gun battle with Kosovo police.

 Kosovo has accused Serbia of orchestrating the “act of aggression” against its former province whose 2008 declaration of independence Belgrade doesn’t recognize.
-Serbia has denied this, saying that Radoičić and his group acted on their own.
+Serbia has denied this, saying that Radoicic and his group acted on their own.

-Radoičić was a deputy leader of the of Serbian List party in Kosovo, which is closely linked with Vučić’s Serbian Progressive Party.
+Radoicic was a deputy leader of the Serbian List party in Kosovo, which is closely linked with Vucic’s Serbian Progressive Party.
 He is know to own large properties both in Serbia in Kosovo, and has been linked by investigative media to shady businesses.

-After the clash, Vučić has spoken favorably of Radoičić, portraying him as a true patriot who wants to defend Kosovo Serbs from alleged harassment by Kosovo Albanian authorities.
+After the clash, Vucic has spoken favorably of Radoicic, portraying him as a true patriot who wants to defend Kosovo Serbs from alleged harassment by Kosovo Albanian authorities.

-European Union and U.S. officials have demanded from Serbia that all the perpetrators of the attack, including Radoičić, be brought to justice.
-Radoičić, 45, has been under U.S. sanctions for his alleged financial criminal activity.
+European Union and U.S. officials have demanded from Serbia that all the perpetrators of the attack, including Radoicic, be brought to justice.
+Radoicic, 45, has been under U.S. sanctions for his alleged financial criminal activity.

 Serbia has said it has withdrawn nearly half of its army troops from the border with Kosovo, after the United Sates and the EU expressed concern over the reported buildup of men and equipment.